moon004/YouDeez/README.md

 ```sh
 git clone https://github.com/moon004/YouDeez.git
 ```
 then run the build script depending on your operating system which is located at frontend/app file.
-After the build, the PWA will be served on port 5050 in production mode.
+After the build finished, the PWA will be served on port 5050 in production mode.

 If you wanted to run it in development mode just run:
 ```sh